Beetlejuice on Broadway Tickets

 More information about Beetlejuice on Broadway

-Beetlejuice's first NYC run marked the Broadway debuts of Scott Brown and Anthony King.
+Beetlejuice's first NYC run marked the Broadway debuts of book writers Scott Brown and Anthony King.
 Neither are new to theatre, though: Brown is a former theatre critic for New York magazine, and King is the former artistic director of the Upright Citizens Brigade Theater.
 Their Beetlejuice collaborator, composer/lyricist Eddie Perfect, had just debuted on Broadway with King Kong in November 2018, making Beetlejuice his second show in one Broadway season.

-What to Watch For
+What to watch for

 • The Beetlejuice set contains homages to Tim Burton.
 The gravestones in the opening scene all bear the names of other Burton film characters, and they sit on hills sculpted to resemble the Claymation animation style of The Nightmare Before Christmas.

 • Beetlejuice also contains references to Golden Age Broadway musicals like Hello, Dolly! and Brigadoon.
-Keep your ear out for them!

 • Brightman, and the other actors that play Beetlejuice, use a special vocal technique called ventricular fold phonation.
 It lets them sing and speak in the character's gravelly voice for long periods of time without damaging their vocal cords.